mohid-tanveer/rephoto-detection/README.md

   - similar conv blocks over rgb spatial content, with an additional higher-capacity block.
   - global average pooling to summarize spatial features.
 - the two branches are concatenated and fed to a small mlp classifier.
+-
 - `MoireWaveletModel`:
   - manages device placement (cpu / cuda / mps).
   - trains with `BCEWithLogitsLoss` and adam, using early stopping based on validation loss.
   - exposes `predict_proba` and `save`/`load` methods.

-this cnn specializes in high-frequency artifacts and structured moire patterns that may not be linearly separable.
+This cnn specializes in high-frequency artifacts and structured moire patterns that may not be linearly separable.

-### hybrid fusion head
+### Hybrid fusion head

 `src/models/hybrid_classifier.py` implements the fusion model: